MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ## Supported devices

 Downloadable .msi files are available for Surface devices from Surface Pro 2 and later.
-Information about .msi files for the newest Surface devices such as Surface Pro 7, Surface Pro X, and Surface Laptop 3 will be available from this page upon release.
+Information about .msi files for the newest Surface devices such as Surface Pro 7 and Surface Laptop 3 will be available from this page upon release.

 ## Managing firmware with DFCI